Policing Reform and Social Justice

 The peaceful protests across our country, which began after an officer sworn to uphold the law suffocated African American George Floyd, are a call for new and bolder action, a plea for something meaningful to be done to protect Black lives.
 I am sponsoring reform legislation, including the important Justice in Policing Act.

 As we advocate for police reform, we must also address broader issues of racism.
 I am sponsoring Rep. Frederica Wilson’s Commission on the Social Status of Black Men and Boys Act, which will create an advisory body to recommend policies to address the societal forces disproportionately affecting black males.
 Additionally, I am sponsoring Rep. Barbara Lee’s resolution calling for establishment of a Truth, Racial Healing, and Transformation Commission to study the legacy of slavery and racism.
-And while it will undoubtedly need to await a new, humane administration to become law, I am also sponsoring legislation responding to Trump’s despotic and bigoted use of our military against peaceful protestors by amending the 1807 Insurrection Act to require explicit congressional approval for such use.
+And, I sponsored legislation responding to Trump’s despotic and bigoted use of our military against peaceful protestors by amending the 1807 Insurrection Act to require explicit congressional approval for such use.